Breadcrumbs

 image-20240604-115604.png

-Press the Record button to start the data acquisition.
+Press the red Record button on the upper left side of the screen to start the data acquisition.

-The dark reference will be taken first and again at the end.
+The dark reference will be taken first and again at the end after the image has been captured.

-Dark and white references will taken before measurement.
+Dark and white references will be taken for each recording.

 image-20240604-115939.png

-Tip If saturated: lower integration and record again.
+Tip If you have saturated pixels on your samples: lower integration and record the image again.

 image-20240604-122011.png